Skip to main content

 Body

-You may have seen headlines about No Labels and other third party candidates, but you won’t get a chance to vote for them in the New Hampshire presidential primary.
+You may have seen headlines about No Labels, Robert F. Kennedy, Jr., and other third party candidates, but you won’t get a chance to vote for them in a presidential primary.
 That’s because political parties each have their own way of selecting candidates, and most third parties don’t use statewide elections.

 Who chooses the candidates for president?